gilleskratzer/ABN/quickstart_examples.md

 # Examine the parameter estimates in additive Bayesian network

-Take a subset of cols from dataset ex0.dat.data
+In this example, we will additionally examinate the computed marginals.
+Take a subset of cols from dataset `ex0.dat.data` (provided with abn)

 ```r
 mydat <- ex0.dag.data[,c("b1","b2","b3","g1","b4","p2","p4")]
 ```

-Setup distribution list for each node
+Setup distribution list for each node:

 ```r
 mydists <- list(b1="binomial",